Your Health Insurance Policy Doesn’t Cover That!

 Permanent exclusions are of two types -

-- Maternity expenses like pre/post-natal costs, hospitalization expenses incurred during childbirth, etc.
+- Maternity expenses: Pre/post-natal costs, hospitalisation expenses incurred during childbirth, etc.

-- Outpatient expenses, where you meet the doctor and a procedure is done in the outpatient/ OPD (without admission) category.
+- Outpatient expenses: Expenses incurred when you meet the doctor and a procedure is done in the outpatient/ OPD (without admission) category.

 An insurer may sometimes find it difficult to provide cover if you have a history of certain diseases.
 In such a case, the insurer will offer you health insurance cover only if you agree to permanently exclude those diseases.